 To my disappointment, these products have been advertised to make you think they are healthy.
-Television commercials show mothers choosing hazelnut spread as an easy breakfast option for children.
+Television commercials showed mothers choosing hazelnut spread as an easy breakfast option for children.
 But would you allow your child to eat icing for breakfast?
 It has roughly the same amount of sugar!
-Hazelnut spread is advertised as having "no artificial flavors or preservatives" and mentions hazelnuts, cocoa and skim milk as ingredients but fails to mention sugar and oil.
+Hazelnut spread has been advertised as having "no artificial flavors or preservatives" and mentioned hazelnuts, cocoa and skim milk as ingredients but failed to mention sugar and oil.

-Does this mean I need to throw out my jar of hazelnut spread that my husband just bought?
-Well, just like ice cream and cookies, hazelnut spread can still be a part of a healthy diet when eaten in moderation.
+Just like ice cream and cookies, hazelnut spread can still be a part of a healthy diet when eaten in moderation.
 Choose a small portion size, and serve it with something healthy.
 For instance, drizzle a teaspoon or two over plain air popped popcorn.
 Also, try mixing it with non-fat plain yogurt, which will help "tone down" the sweetness, decrease the amount of sugar per serving, and serve as the perfect dip for your favorite fruit.
-This recipe can also be used as an alternative for icing.
-Just be sure to refrigerate it!

 1 cup non-fat plain Greek yogurt